Franz von Liszt: Dispute of schools of thought on punishment

-Liszt accused Binding and his fellow classicists of advocating pointless punishment.
-(That’s not quite fair, as we just saw, since Binding thought punishment served the purpose of maintaining state authority.)
+Liszt accused Binding and his fellow classicists of advocating pointless punishment, though most in reality believed that punishment served the purpose of maintaining state authority.
 Liszt insisted that punishment, to be legitimate in a modern enlightened state, had to serve some purpose.
 Punishment could never be an end in itself.
 More specifically, Liszt argued that punishment must (and does) seek to protect legal goods.
 These legal goods, in Liszt's view, included, broadly speaking, "the life conditions" of a given community so that crimes were all "those acts that this people at this time perceives as disturbances of its life conditions."
 Punishment served its purpose through rehabilitation (education), deterrence, or incapacitation, depending on the type of offender.
 The recidivist, for instance, would upon his third conviction of an offense motivated by "the strongest and most basic human drives" (including theft, robbery, arson, and rape, but also damaging property) be sentenced to an indeterminate prison term, to be served in a state of "penal servitude," with the use of corporal punishment to enforce prison discipline.
 Truly incorrigible offenders were to be imprisoned for life, because "we do not wish to behead or hang and cannot deport" them.

 In keeping with their broadly treatmentist approach, Liszt and his fellow progressives called for more or less radical legislative reforms.
 The cumbersome, and legalistic, construct of criminal law doctrine was to be replaced by a more flexible, modern, scientific ("progressive") system for the proper diagnosis, and classification, of offenders, which was crucial for the prescription of the correction quality and quantity of peno-correctional treatment.
 Ironically these reform proposals did not come to fruition until after the Nazis took power in 1933.
 One of the Nazis’ first criminal law reforms was the Law Against Dangerous Recidivists and Measures Regarding Protection and Rehabilitation of November 1933, which established the "two-track" sanctioning system that remains in place today.
 Since then, two general types of sanction have been available: punishments and measures.
 Only punishments "properly speaking" are subject to constraints of proportionality between culpability and sanction.
 "Measures" instead are unrelated to culpability and are determined exclusively by the offender's peno-correctional diagnosis.
 So if he requires rehabilitative treatment, he might be sent to a drug rehabilitation clinic; if he requires incapacitative treatment, he might be incarcerated indefinitely.
 Freed of the constraints of proportionality between offense and sanction, "measures" are served independently—and where appropriate consecutively—to whatever "punishments" are imposed.